 Apart from this main image, designers keep space for another or less visible image that users notice after looking at a logo for a while, using whitespace.

 No doubt, designing a logo that contains these factors without making it messy is a challenge itself.
-And you need expert level expertise to get the job done flawlessly.
+And you need expert-level expertise to get the job done flawlessly.

 Let’s explore whitespace a little more.

 First things first, whitespace is also known as negative space.
 And it doesn’t have to be white in color.
-You can use any color, shade, or hue as whitespace.
+You can use any color, shade, or hue as a whitespace.
 It’s the area between different logo design elements.

 Although it’s an effective design element, viewers don’t always get it.
 Designers incorporate whitespace in a logo to elevate aesthetics, add meaning or hide a secret message.
 But, viewers think the space could be used to add more visual elements.